fedora-infra/python-fedora/doc/service.rst

-A Fedora Service differs from other web applications in that certain URLs for the web application are an API layer that the Service can send and receive json data from for BaseClient_ to interpret.
+A Fedora Service differs from other web applications in that certain URLs for the web application are an API layer that the Service can send and receive JSON data from for BaseClient_ to interpret.
 This imposes certain constraints on what data can be sent and what data can be received from those URLs.

 .. _TurboGears: http://www.turbogears.org/